 Timmermans, born in the Netherlands, was one of five foreign researchers awarded an Alexander von Humboldt Professorship at a ceremony held in Berlin May 12th.
 Germany’s most prestigious international research prize was presented by that nation’s Research Minister, Professor Johanna Wanka, and President of the Humboldt Foundation, Professor Helmut Schwarz.
 As an experimentalist, Timmermans will receive 5 million euros over five years in support of her work.

 Timmermans has made several internationally acclaimed discoveries.
 Her research has explained key mechanisms behind leaf development in plants, and most recently, demonstrated the mobility of small RNA molecules and how this establishes leaf polarity—the process through which leaves flatten and develop distinct top and bottom surfaces optimized for photosynthesis.
-(Read more about Timmermans’ research (pdf); view a video about her career.)
-She began her career at CSHL in 1998, was named assistant professor in 2001 and professor in 2009.
+(Read more about Timmermans’ research) She began her career at CSHL in 1998, was named assistant professor in 2001 and professor in 2009.
 As of April 2015 she assumed the position of Alexander von Humboldt Professor in Tübingen, the university that nominated her for the honor.

 “The Humboldt Professorship is one of the world’s most prestigious and selective honors that can be bestowed upon a researcher,” said Bruce Stillman, Ph.D., CSHL’s President.
 “Marja Timmermans’ pathbreaking work on plant development is precisely the kind of innovative work that should be held out as exemplary.
 Naturally, we will miss Marja, but wish her the very best as her research now moves forward in Tübingen.”